Author: Damian Gemza

 After installing firebase-tools we will have no choice but to then sign in to the Firebase

-service using the login and password of the Google account, initiate a new Firebase project, and deploy it in the
+service using the login and password of the Google account, and deploy the application in the

 Firebase Hosting service.
 To do this, type in the command

 After logging in to Firebase, type in the command

 firebase init hosting to

 project, which will be deposited in Firebase Hosting.
 Then, from the menu that will appear to you in the

 select the Firebase application created two steps above.
 Then the console will ask you a few questions - answer